ellieb211/Homework-3/README.md

 download packages
 fit the model using m <- glm(RecommendationFollowed ~ Mode, recommendations, family = binomial())
 make a plot
-Using this in order to identify the relationship between the the modality of recommendation and recommendation followed This showed significant results for visual recommendations - not significant for auditory Adding in another variable for the distinction material - by creating a linear model, how composite intellect and modality of recommendation can affect whether the recommendation is followed.
+created a plot by creating a dummy variable for the RecommedationFollowed factor Using this in order to identify the relationship between the the modality of recommendation and recommendation followed This showed significant results for visual recommendations - not significant for auditory Adding in another variable for the distinction material - by creating a linear model, how composite intellect and modality of recommendation can affect whether the recommendation is followed.